AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 ### Step 1: Get to the scRNA-seq directory

 Before you run the command below, you need to make your current directory:
 `kitematic/scRNA-seq`.
-To do this, use the `Terminal` command line.
+To do this, use the `Terminal` command-line.
 Remember to use `ls` and `cd` to help get you there.

 ### Step 2: Set up your output directory